OrderOfTheTrillest/cool-plugins/NOTFREE.md

 __NOT FREE__ plugins what is good IMO.
 Assume an account is required for all.

 __NOTE__ processors that come with DAWs are often at least fine.
-I own most of these listed, otherwise using/used demos and I will own them eventually.
+I own most of these listed, otherwise using/used demos that have impressed me and I will own them eventually.

 Compressors/limiters/dynamics
 -----------------------------